ssorj/stagger/static/docs.md

 Stagger helps you connect CI jobs.
 It enables two key operations:

-* Fetching the latest artifacts produced by another CI job
+* Locating the latest artifacts produced by another CI job
 * Triggering CI jobs when a dependency is updated

 #### Contents